AckerlyXu/heima/articles/sql-database/sql-database-servers-databases.md

 # Create and manage Azure SQL Database servers and databases

+SQL Database offers two types of databases:

-An Azure SQL database is a managed database in Azure that is created within an [Azure resource group](../azure-resource-manager/resource-group-overview.md) with a defined set of [compute and storage resources for different workloads](sql-database-service-tiers.md).
+- A single database created within an [Azure resource group](../azure-resource-manager/resource-group-overview.md) with a defined set of [compute and storage resources for different workloads](sql-database-service-tiers.md).
 An Azure SQL database is associated with an Azure SQL Database logical server, which is created within a specific Azure region.

-## An Azure SQL database can be a single, pooled, or partitioned database

-An Azure SQL database can be:

-- A [single database](sql-database-single-database-resources.md) with its own set of resources
-- Part of an [elastic pool](sql-database-elastic-pool.md) that shares a set of resources
-- Part of a [scaled-out set of sharded databases](sql-database-elastic-scale-introduction.md#horizontal-and-vertical-scaling), which can be either single or pooled databases

-> [!TIP]
-> For valid database names, see [Database Identifiers](https://docs.microsoft.com/sql/relational-databases/databases/database-identifiers).
->

-- The default database collation used by Azure SQL Database is **SQL_LATIN1_GENERAL_CP1_CI_AS**, where **LATIN1_GENERAL** is English (United States), **CP1** is code page 1252, **CI** is case-insensitive, and **AS** is accent-sensitive.
-For more information about how to set the collation, see [COLLATE (Transact-SQL)](https://msdn.microsoft.com/library/ms184391.aspx).
+- A database created as part of a [pool of databases](sql-database-elastic-pool.md) within an [Azure resource group](../azure-resource-manager/resource-group-overview.md) with a defined set of [compute and storage resources for different workloads](sql-database-service-tiers.md) that are shared among all of the databases in the pool.
+An Azure SQL database is associated with an Azure SQL Database logical server, which is created within a specific Azure region.

-- Azure SQL Database supports tabular data stream (TDS) protocol client version 7.3 or later.
+ Azure SQL Database supports tabular data stream (TDS) protocol client version 7.3 or later and allows only encrypted TCP/IP connections.
-- Only TCP/IP connections are allowed.

 ## What is an Azure SQL logical server?

-A logical server acts as a central administrative point for multiple databases, including [elastic pools](sql-database-elastic-pool.md) [logins](sql-database-manage-logins.md), [firewall rules](sql-database-firewall-configure.md), [auditing rules](sql-database-auditing.md), [threat detection policies](sql-database-threat-detection.md), and [failover groups](sql-database-geo-replication-overview.md).
+A logical server acts as a central administrative point for multiple single or [pooled](sql-database-elastic-pool.md) databases, [logins](sql-database-manage-logins.md), [firewall rules](sql-database-firewall-configure.md), [auditing rules](sql-database-auditing.md), [threat detection policies](sql-database-threat-detection.md), and [failover groups](sql-database-geo-replication-overview.md).
 A logical server can be in a different region than its resource group.
 The logical server must exist before you can create the Azure SQL database.
 All databases on a server are created within the same region as the logical server.

-> [!IMPORTANT]
-> In SQL Database, a server is a logical construct that is distinct from a SQL Server instance that you may be familiar with in the on-premises world.
+A logical server is a logical construct that is distinct from a SQL Server instance that you may be familiar with in the on-premises world.
 Specifically, the SQL Database service makes no guarantees regarding location of the databases in relation to their logical servers, and exposes no instance-level access or features.
->

 When you create a logical server, you provide a server login account and password that has administrative rights to the master database on that server and all databases created on that server.
 This initial account is a SQL login account.
 Azure SQL Database supports SQL authentication and Azure Active Directory Authentication for authentication.
 For information about logins and authentication, see [Managing Databases and Logins in Azure SQL Database](sql-database-manage-logins.md).
 Windows Authentication is not supported.